top of page

 • a bibliography with references to the relevant literature.

-The submission shall be formatted according to the ORiON Journal author guidelines and shall not exceed an upper bound of 20 pages.
+The submission shall be formatted according to the ORiON Journal author guidelines and shall not exceed 20 pages.
 The submission shall be accompanied by the full project report or theses for adjudicator reference should any part of the entry need greater clarification.
 Entrants may indicate whether they want to have their abridged document automatically considered by the Editor of ORiON for publication in this journal

 Involvement of the supervising lecturer